 - I recommend making this cake across two days.
 Day One is making the cake and setting the ice cream in the casserole dish, Day Two is assembling the cake.
 Please see note for why I recommend this.

-- Bake the cakes: pour the batter into the three cake pans evenly.
+- Bake the cakes: pour the batter into the two cake pans evenly.
 Place the cakes into the oven and bake for 35 minutes, or until a toothpick comes out clean.
-If using three 8″ cake pans, the cakes will bake a bit quicker.
 Remove the cakes from the oven and allow them to cool in their pans for 10 minutes.
 Then carefully transfer them to a cooling rack to cool completely, about 45 minutes.
 Then cover the layers with plastic wrap and let sit overnight at room temperature.

-- Assemble the cake: when your ice cream is ready, you can begin to assemble the cake.
+- Assemble the cake: When your ice cream is ready, you can begin to assemble the cake.
 Place the first cake layer down, then sprinkle about half of the cookie mixture on top.
 Carefully remove an ice cream layer by using a spatula to transfer the ice cream on top of the cake layer.
-Place the second cake layer on top of the ice cream, and repeat with the remaining ice cream layer.
-Place the last cake layer on top of the ice cream.
-Cover the cake in tin foil or plastic wrap very tightly, being sure there are no air pockets, and place the cake into the freezer to set for at least 45 minutes.
+Sprinkle more crushed cookie on top of the ice cream layer, then place the second cake layer on top of the ice cream.
+Cover the cake in tin foil or plastic wrap very tightly, being sure there are no air pockets, and place the cake into the freezer to chill for 1 hour.